-New research supports youth with mood and anxiety disordersApril 11th, 2012 in Psychology & Psychiatry /
+New research supports youth with mood and anxiety disordersApril 11, 2012 in Medicine & Health / Psychology & Psychiatry

 75% of mental illnesses emerge by age 25.
 Mood and anxiety disorders are among the most common conditions, yet there is little support for youth in this age group.
 A new study from Lawson Health Research Institute shows that may no longer be the case.